top of page

 Q - How then does the government play it's part in helping industries learn how to operate in the most efficient and best ways, so that we have a thriving and efficient economy, that delivers all the wealth we need for our livelihoods, and our public services?

 A - It doesn't.
-There does not seem to be a co-ordinated effort across all industries from the government, and we believe this is something that needs changing.
+There does not seem to be a co-ordinated effort across all industries from the government; we believe this is something that needs changing.

 Our policy.

-Our policy is that every industry sector, institution, and public service will have a dedicated national research centre.
-Some examples of research centres would be for Construction, engineering, retail, hospitals, road construction, banking, etc. These research centres will be very lean, they will operate with a small number of staff on strict budgets.
+Our policy is that every industry sector, and public service will have a dedicated national research centre.
+Some examples of research centres would be for construction, engineering, retail, hospitals, education, civil engineering, agriculture, banking, etc. These research centres will be lean, they will operate with a minimum number of staff on strict budgets.
 In cases where there is a government department that takes on relevant roles, the centre will merge or integrate with this department.
-They will staffed by professionals who are both highly experienced in the industry and highly academically qualified in their fields.
-These professionals will have had to have started at the bottom of their industry, and worked up through the different levels of the industry, so that they understand all aspects of the business.
+They will be staffed by professionals who are both highly experienced in the industry and highly academically qualified in their fields.
+These professionals will have broad ranging experience, preferably having started near the bottom of their industry, and worked up through the different levels of the industry, so that they understand all aspects of the business.
 Many of them will work on a part time basis for the research centre while continuing their work in the industry, so there is always direct contact with the industry.
 Each centre will be physically joined directly to a company or institution in the industry sector, so that there is the maximum direct connection with the reality of that industry.
 Generally these would be larger organisations, so for example, there would be one hospital in Britain that has a research centre attached to it, one construction company, one engineering firm.
 They will make connections with all relevant organisations such as industry magazines, academic research centres, and government departments and promote the sharing of knowledge.
-They will be funded by a compulsory tax on all organisations, given that there is only one centre per industry this tax will be small, and proportional to turnover.
+They will be funded by a compulsory tax on all organisations; given that there is only one centre per industry this tax will be small, and proportional to turnover.
 The tasks of the research centre are to support the industry in all ways, the main areas being:

 • Producing all the open source education resources, such as videos and manuals, for the specific industry so that people entering or progressing in the industry have access to all the essential training and knowledge they will need to carry out their job in the best way.